BrainInBlack/TwitchStreaker/README.md

 2. Click on `API Tokens`
 3. Click the `Copy` Button next to the `Your Socket API Token` field
 4. Insert the Token under `Streamlabs > Socket Token` in the Script Settings

+## Troubleshooting

+### Check your Account Connections

+In most cases it is as simple as reconnecting your Accounts to the bot.

+1. Go to connections :bust_in_silhouette:
+2. Generate new Tokens for both the `Twitch Bot` and `Twitch Streamer`
+3. Reload the script and reset the session

+### Check your Python Installation

+Another common issue is a problem with the Python 2.7.x installation.

+- Make sure [python 2.7.13](https://www.python.org/downloads/release/python-2713/)  x86 is installed.
+Don't use newer versions of python or x64
+- Make sure the lib folder path found in `scripts tab` -> `settings` :gear: leads to the lib folder located inside the python folder that was created when installing python.
+By default this would look like [THIS](https://i.imgur.com/5mtHoNL.png)
+- Make sure you installed [python 2.7.13](https://www.python.org/downloads/release/python-2713/) x86 and NOT python 3.X

+### Reset the current Session, reset the Settings

+Some rare cases involve a corrupted Session, or a corrupted Settings file.

+1. Delete `Session.json` from the script folder.
+2. Reload the Script and continue with step 3 if the issue persists.
+3. Delete `Settings.json` and `Settings.js` from the script folder.
+4. Redo your settings, incl. the [Socket Token](#streamlabs-sockettoken).
+5. Reload the Script.

+### Get Support on Discord

+If all that fails, then there is [Discord](https://discord.gg/HWTaady), where we can help you resolve the issue you're having.

 ## Settings